Who is the blog for?

 Born in a town on the Northwest corner of Arkansas called Fayetteville.
 If you're from Arkansas "Woo Pig Sooie".
 My childhood is full of awesome memories I'm still fond of today.
 I was lucky to have loving parents and friends that I could stay up late with and eat pizza till we were all sick.
 My early obsessions contained sports such as soccer, football, and competitive swimming.
 My weekends were full of SuperSmash on the Gamecube and swimming in the summer time.

 I still can't tell you I was an avid programmer yet.
 I began college as a Biology (Pre-med) major.
 The freedom to fail, succeed, and choose my own path was refreshing.
 I joined all the medical clubs and took aggressive steps to advance my future for the first 7 semesters.
 I loved it!
 During a single summer I took 240 hours of courses at a private educational facility to become a registered medical assistant.
 I felt confident that my resume would be ready to apply for med school.
 But my curiosity would soon push me into a new passion.

 When did I begin programming you ask?

-It wasn’t until after 60 hours of credit I began to explore my affair with programming.
-Like most people I had awesome ideas for apps but no way to fund their creation or make them myself.
+It wasn't until after 60 hours of credit I began to explore my affair with programming.
+Like some people I had ideas for apps but no way to fund their creation or make them myself.
 Thus my journey to learn and build iPhone applications had a spark.
 My decision to completely commit was when Apple introduced Swift in 2014.